dAr2q/RPM-LEDS/README.md

 # ToDo

 - if EN Button pressed for 5 seconds reset and erase Wifi Settings and set AP
+- Find the fitting RPM Range for F2

 # Bugs

 - WiFi does not always connect (so after trying for a few seconds the ESP reboots "not pretty but works")
+- F2 currently doenst really line up to the RPMs

 # **Legal Notice**